A combinatorial approach to counting primitive periodic and primitive pseudo orbits on circulant graphs: Introduction

-A spectral statistic that has generated some recent interest is the variance of the coefficients of a quantum graph's characteristic polynomial, $\langle |a_n|^2 \rangle$ \cite{T00, BHJ12, BHS19, HH20, HH21}.
-Band, Harrison, and Joyner derived a trace formula for $\langle |a_n|^2 \rangle$ in 2012 \cite{BHJ12}, which relies on sums over pseudo orbits (collections of periodic orbits).
-The diagonal contribution to this sum has been computed for families of directed $q$-nary graphs \cite{BHS19}.
-Most recently, the variance formula has been simplified, in the case of 4-regular directed graphs with incoming and outgoing degree of two and a Discrete Fourier Transform vertex scattering matrix, to a finite sum that relies only on knowing the numbers of primitive pseudo orbits lacking self-intersections and those that never intersect at more than a single vertex at a time repeated exactly twice for each self-intersection (2-encounters of length zero) \cite{HH20, HH21}.
-This is the first spectral statistic in the quantum chaos literature that the authors are aware of that can be fully evaluated, for any relevant graph, without making use of heuristic arguments to justify the neglect of certain orbits from the sum.
-As it is hoped that that feature will make the new variance formula relevant in broader contexts for computing spectral statistics, it becomes useful to investigate counting pseudo orbits of the specified types.
+Band, Harrison, and Joyner derived a formula for $\langle |a_n|^2 \rangle$ in \cite{BHJ12}, which relies on finite sums over pseudo orbits (collections of periodic orbits).
+(Their approach has some similarities to the formula for the spectral determinant of quantum graphs derived by Akkermans et al. in \cite{Aetal00}.)
+The diagonal contribution to the sum for $\langle |a_n|^2 \rangle$ has been computed for families of directed $q$-nary graphs \cite{BHS19}.
+Most recently, the variance formula has been evaluated, in the case of 4-regular directed graphs with incoming and outgoing degree of two and a Discrete Fourier Transform vertex scattering matrix, to a sum that relies only on knowing the numbers of primitive pseudo orbits lacking self-intersections and those that self-intersect only at individual vertices repeated exactly twice (2-encounters of length zero) \cite{HH20, HH21}.
+This is the first spectral statistic in the quantum chaos literature that the authors are aware of that can be fully evaluated from a sum over periodic orbits, without making use of heuristic arguments to justify the neglect of certain orbits from the sum.
+Thus, it becomes useful to investigate counting pseudo orbits of the specified types.

 Circulant graphs have been studied extensively since at least the 1960's \cite{ET69}.
 Properties such as the number of spanning trees \cite{AYI10} or the diameter of a random circulant graph \cite{MS13} have been examined in much detail.
 They have also had some spectral properties studied when regarded as quantum graphs \cite{HS19}.
 Here we relay some general results regarding the counting of primitive periodic orbits and primitive pseudo orbits of various types on several families of 4-regular directed circulant graphs.
+In particular, the main result in section \ref{sec:generalresult} counts the number of primitive periodic orbits of any positive length on a 4-regular directed circulant graph, with incoming and outgoing degree each two, that lacks loops and multiple edges.